almayor/correct-me/README.md

 <img src="docs/logo/logo.png" alt="Logo" align="right" width="150" style="padding:15 px;"/>

-`correct-me` is a prototype backend API designed for team collaboration.
+`correct-me` is a prototype backend API designed for collaborating improvement of message phrasing.
 It allows users to upload message formulations, suggest alternatives, and choose the best version.
 Each message is also checked for spelling errors using a service like Yandex Speller, with errors displayed for review.

 API Use Cases: